SeraphV2/Grate-AIO-Bot/README.md

     -   This can be used to give members an incentive to chat in the server and be rewarded with levcel based channels.
 -   **Custom Commands**
     -   Create custom commands to have responses to messages.
+-   **Reaction Roles**
+    -   Tired of members asking for roles, well here you have reaction roles(self-explandatory).

 ## Installation